 How Does AMVETS Support Our Military Community?

 AMVETS helps support the military and veteran community at both the local and national levels.

-Nationally, AMVETS annually awards scholarships to deserving high school students, JROTC students, veterans, and active duty servicemembers who are exploring higher education.
+Nationally, AMVETS annually awards scholarships to deserving high school students, Junior Reserve Officers’ Training Corps students, veterans and active-duty service members who are exploring higher education.
 Scholarships are also offered at local levels.

-AMVETS consistently advocates for veteran rights in Washington, DC.
-Its interests include national defense, services for homeless veterans, Department of Veteran Affairs funding, accurate benefits payment allocations, veteran employment and training, and POW/MIA accountability and flag protection.
+AMVETS consistently advocates for veteran rights in Washington, D.C.
+Its interests include national defense, services for homeless veterans, Department of Veteran Affairs funding, accurate benefits payment allocations, veteran employment and training, and prisoner of war and missing in action accountability and flag protection.

-Additionally, AMVETS has financially contributed to national monuments, including the USS Arizona, restoration of the Statue of Liberty, and the Vietnam Veterans Memorial.
+Additionally, AMVETS has financially contributed to national monuments, including the USS Arizona, as well as the restoration of the Statue of Liberty and the Vietnam Veterans Memorial.

-Each American Veteran post dictates its own veterans’ outreach programs to best impact veterans’ lives in their community.
-The White Clover Program helps veterans connect with those around them, collect donations, and support and assist local veterans.
+Each American Veteran post dictates its own veterans’ outreach programs to best impact veterans’ lives in their communities.
+The White Clover Program helps veterans connect with those around them, collect donations and support and assist local veterans.

 AMVETS understands that filing a compensation claim can be confusing, so they’ve created the Three Cs to help facilitate the process.